What is an IVA?

 An IVA is certainly not an easy option, as it usually involves around five years of making monthly repayments to creditors, and potentially even re-mortgaging your home if you own one.
 However, unlike bankruptcy, it does mean you can definitely keep your home – an IVA also allows you to become debt free within a set period of time.

-Once the payment period is up, any remaining debts are written off and the insolvency is wiped from your credit history six years after the IVA was approved.
+Once the payment period is up, any remaining debts are written off and the insolvency is removed from your credit reference file six years after the IVA was approved or once your IVA is completed, whichever is the latter.

 What should I do now?